Photo: Cardinal Point student graduates and CTN staff celebrate virtually... Read more →

 Our mission is to unite organizations and volunteers to transform lives through digital literacy.

 We believe that access to the Internet is a human right, and that those without the skills to use a computer are at risk of social and economic disadvantage.
 Public services and essential information are increasingly moving online, and many people are unable to access those resources.
-Many fine organizations are working to spread Internet connectivity to the underserved, but access to technology is only a partial solution.
+While many organizations are working to spread Internet connectivity to the underserved, access to technology is only a partial solution.
 Connectivity needs to be coupled with digital skills training that is relevant and delivered in a way that won’t intimidate the adult learner.

 Community Tech Network gained its 501(c)3 nonprofit status and became an independent nonprofit organization in 2008 with grant support from the Full Circle Fund.

 However, our origins can be traced back to 2001, when we started as a program of TechSoup (then called CompuMentor) to address a rapidly growing need for public digital literacy training.
 In 2007, our role was reviewed in a community survey, the results of which clearly indicated an ongoing need for CTN’s digital literacy work, and the transition to charitable status was made.

 Back in 2008, when CTN became a nonprofit, Twitter was just a fledgling social media experiment, Facebook had barely begun its rise to world dominance, and Instagram wasn’t even a twinkle in its creator’s eye.
 Twelve years later, the internet is central to everyday life and access to it has become a right, not a privilege.